elsiechu0402/portfolio3_operations_simulation/docs/index.md

 <div class="results-explanation" markdown="1">

 Figures 1–3 compare the five resource configurations using average completion time, average total waiting time, and throughput.
 Add One Packer and Balanced Capacity performed much better than the other scenarios.
 Add One Packer reduced average completion time to **26.716 minutes** and total waiting time to **8.643 minutes**, while increasing throughput to **91.233 orders**.
-Balanced Capacity achieved the best overall results, with the lowest average completion time (**24.755 minutes**), the lowest total waiting time (**6.737 minutes**), and the highest throughput (**92.733 orders**).
+Balanced Capacity performed even better across all three measures.
 These figures show that increasing packing capacity produced the largest improvement in overall warehouse performance.

 </div>